francoqueirolo/javascript-design-patterns/README.md

 3. Open index.html in your browser and open the browser's console

-4. Use the global runExample() method to run one of the examples `run('factory')`
+4. Use the global run() method to run one of the examples `run('factory')`

-Valid example names (to be passed as a string to the runExample() function) are:
+Valid example names (to be passed as a string to the run() function) are:

 * `factory`
 * `pubsub`